 Review: SpeedSleev Ranger Essentials Pack ($35 USD)

-Several years ago, at the dawn of creakybottombracket.com, Mike (yes that Mike) and I considered – and executed – one of the greatest rides ever.
+(2018) Several years ago, at the dawn of creakybottombracket.com, Mike (yes that Mike) and I considered – and executed – one of the greatest rides ever.
 We rode east to west around vast amounts of the Catskill Mountain preserve in upstate New York in one day.
-It totaled to about 140 miles.
-He and I struggle to consider going back and riding the route again because a second effort could devalue the first.
+It totaled about 140 miles.
+He and I struggled to consider going back and ride the route again because a second effort would devalue the first.

 Around that vast Catskills circle we noticed a perplexing issue while planning the route.
 There were no bike shops to be had.
 We knew what we were getting into.
 Should we have an issue, we were going to have to figure it out.
 I even snuck a glance at the farthest point from the car just to prepare to cringe when we crossed the ride’s threshold.
 We were lucky to have absolutely no issues for all eight hours of continuous riding.